-9. Are there sustainability requirements or guidelines for events hosted at the medical school?
+9. A 9.
+Are there sustainability requirements or guidelines for events hosted at the medical school?
 2 Every event hosted at the medical school must abide by sustainability criteria.
 1 The medical school strongly recommends or incentivizes sustainability measures, but they are not required.
 0 There are no sustainability guidelines for medical school events.
-Score explanation: To our knowledge, no sustainability guidelines exist for medical school events.